 Just because pain is circumstantially beneficial doesn’t mean it is intrinsically desirable

-Some people say, “Pain helps us appreciate pleasure better.
+Some people try to make sense of life’s difficulties by saying, “Pain helps us appreciate pleasure better.
 Bad times make good times sweeter.”

 Certainly, pain can have beneficial results if seen positively.
 For example, being burnt deters us from approaching fire carelessly.
 A painful disease makes us value good health more.